-For more information on specifying protection code, refer to the HP OpenVMS Guide to System Security.
+For more information on specifying protection code, see the HP OpenVMS Guide to System Security.

-/VERSION LIMIT=n
+/VERSION_LIMIT=n

 Specifies the number of versions of any one file that can exist in the directory.
 If you exceed the limit, the system deletes the lowest numbered version.
 A specification of 0 means no limit.
 The maximum number of versions allowed is 32,767.
 The default is the limit for the parent (next-higher-level) directory.